helenaferdy/helenaferdy.github.io/_posts/2024-05-05-pfsense-openvpn.md

 <br>

-On Tunnel Settings, configure the Tunnel Network for our VPN Clients to use, then declare the internal network to be accessed by VPN users on IPV4 Local Network. <br>
-Disable Redirect IPV4 Gateway to enable Split Tunneling
+On Tunnel Settings, configure the Tunnel Network for our VPN Clients to use, then declare the internal network to be accessed by VPN users on IPV4 Local Network.
+Also disable Redirect IPV4 Gateway to enable Split Tunneling

 ![x](/static/2024-05-05-pfsense-openvpn/12.png)